 VMS or Vendor Managment Software systems are software platforms that large companies use to manage the workflows of their contingent (temp) worker programs.
-It is a software interface between the client companies and their staffing agencies that automates what used to be a manual process.
-It replaces the manual system where managers called or emailed their staffing agency's account manager or recruiter to tell them what they are looking for and getting submissions of candidates via email.
+It is a software interface between the client company's hiring managers and the staffing agencies that automates what used to be a manual process.
+It replaces the manual process where managers called or emailed their staffing agency's account manager or recruiter to tell them what they are looking for and getting submissions of candidates via email.

-When a company uses a VMS, when a staffing company calls a job seeker and says they are going to submit their resume to a client for an open position, they don't send it directly to a hiring manager, they submit it into a VMS system against a specific open position.
-Other preferred staffing vendors of that company will also submit two or three candidates for the same position.
+When a staffing company calls a job seeker and tells them they are going to submit their resume to a client, they rarely send it directly to a hiring manager, they mostly submit it into a VMS system against a specific open position.
+Other approved staffing vendors of that company will also submit two or three candidates for the same position.
 To avoid duplicate submissions where the same candidate is submitted by multiple agencies, most staffing agencies will often ask job seekers for a 'Right to Represent' email in which the candidate acknowledges that a job seeker will work with only that agency for that specific position number at that client.

 Here is a list of the top rated and most popular VMSs and some of the client companies who use them